Andrew Henderson

 Multinational corporations and expats are making the transition to Colombia’s upscale living and bustling economy.
 Towering Andean peaks, mythical Amazon jungles, and pristine coastline all fuse into this economic and cultural hub.

 Endless landscapes, activities, and opportunities unfold for expats arriving in Colombia.
-This country is built for any kind of lifestyle, whether you’re wanting to retire by the coast or startup in the metropolis.
+This country is built for any kind of lifestyle, whether you want to retire by the coast or create a startup in the metropolis.

 The Cost of Living in Colombia

 Rent in cities like Medellín and Bogota runs around $400-$1,000 for an average apartment.
 Nicer flats designed for expats can be rented for around $1,500-$2,000 per month.
-Utilities are reasonable and should only cost you around an average of $60/month for gas and electricity.
+Utilities are reasonable and should only cost around an average of $70/month for gas and electricity.

-Groceries costs vary depending on location, however, a couple can expect to pay around $375/month in food.
-A liter of milk in the grocery store will cost about 75 cents, one dozen eggs around $1.50, and a decent bottle of red table wine around $10.
+Groceries costs vary depending on location.
+However, a couple can expect to pay around $400/month in food.
+A liter of milk in the grocery store will cost about $1.16, one dozen eggs around $2, and a mid-range bottle of red table wine around $10.

 The Best Places to Live in Colombia